CDCR Time Capsule, Rehabilitation

 San Quentin State Prison

-It may be of interest to you as a taxpayer to this state to know something of the employment of the prisoners at the present time.
-We will start in the jute mill where there are employed between 800 and 900 prisoners under the supervision of 21 guards at the time I was employed there.
-The jute from which the sacks are manufactured comes from Calcutta in a raw state in bales of 500 pounds each, and is manufactured into sacks from start to finish exclusively by convict labor.
-An average day’s output of sacks is in the neighborhood of 16,000.
-This work is accomplished by the task system.
+It may be of interest to you as a taxpayer to this state to know something of the employment of the prisoners, at least at the time I was employed there.
+(Starting with) the jute mill, there are employed between 800 and 900 prisoners under the supervision of 21 guards.
+The jute from which the sacks are manufactured comes from Calcutta in a raw state in bales of 500 pounds each.
+(It) is manufactured into sacks from start to finish exclusively by convict labor.
+An average day’s output of sacks is in the neighborhood of 16,000, (all) accomplished by the task system.

 His day’s work

-A prisoner has a certain amount of work to accomplish to complete his “task” and then his day’s work is done.
-For instance, a spinner has to take off 17 sets of 62 spools to complete his task and it takes about 20 minutes to run one set, providing the jute is good and gives the spinner no trouble; otherwise it takes him longer.
+A prisoner has a certain amount of work to complete his “task” and then his day’s work is done.
+For instance, a spinner has to take off 17 sets of 62 spools to complete his task.
+It takes about 20 minutes to run one set, providing the jute is good and gives the spinner no trouble.
+Otherwise it takes him longer.

-I have known cases where the spinner would work hard all day and then not get his task out, if the jute happened to run bad.
+(In some) cases the spinner would work hard all day (but not finish) if the jute (malfunctioned).
 A loom tender is supposed to weave 100 yards of cloth per day.
 This is not a hard task to do.
-I have known many loom tenders to weave out their task and a portion of the next day’s task and so on until they had done their weekly task in four days.
+Many loom tenders weaved out their (day’s) task, (then weaved extra for the next day.
+(In this way, they fulfilled) their weekly task in four days.
 In such cases, the prisoner has the balance of the week at his own discretion.

 If I am not mistaken, the state aims to make one cent apiece on the jute bags to partly defray the expense of the manufacture.
 The general market prices of grain bags fluctuate according to the prices the state has to pay for the jute.